 Latch – I think this might be my new favorite book.
 It has mom’s stories of their breastfeeding experiences sprinkled throughout.
-There are lots of question and answer section.
+There are lots of question and answer sections.
 It covers everything from preparing to breastfeed to weaning.
 I downloaded it to my Kindle and the author has links throughout the book to other sections.

 3 – FIND LACTATION CONSULTANTS WHO YOU CAN CALL FOR HELP

 When a mom needs help with breastfeeding, she usually needs it NOW.
 You don’t want to be searching for someone when you are exhausted and desperate.
 You will want to have at least two lactation consultants who you can call.
 A consultant who is in a solo private practice might not be available.
 Make sure you have options for breastfeeding help.

 How to Find a lactation consultant in your area